Who Killed Zebedee?: Plot summary

 "Who Killed Zebedee?" opens with a direct address to the readers by an otherwise unnamed narrator.
 On his deathbed, our narrator, a Roman Catholic, feels compelled to make a confession to the readers about his involvement in an unsolved murder case back when he was still a young police constable in London.

 The recounting of the death of Zebedee opens with a distraught young woman, Priscilla Thurlby, the cook at the Zebedee's boarding house, rushing into the police station with a blood-curdling scream.
 Priscilla informs the skeptical assembly that, "A young woman has murdered her husband in the night!"
-While the police initially believe the young woman to be intoxicated, they eventually visit the boarding house to find that a young, married man has been stabbed in the back with a knife.
+While the police initially suspect the young woman to be intoxicated, they eventually visit the boarding house to find that a young, married man has been stabbed in the back with a knife.

 The police immediately begin an inspection of the scene of the crime.
 The lodgers of the boarding house are interviewed, all of whom prove to be eccentric, however, during the interviews, the young constable and his fellow officers become increasingly suspicious of Mr. Deluc, a smarmy cigar agent, who had made repeated amorous advances towards Mrs. Zebedee.
-Unfortunately, this suspicion is confounded by Mrs. Zebedee, who is positive she has killed her husband in her sleep.
+This suspicion is confounded by Mrs. Zebedee, who is positive she has killed her husband in her sleep.
 A sleepwalker, Mrs. Zebedee had read a story about a young woman who had murdered her husband in her sleep before falling asleep on the night her husband was murdered.
 The police suspect the real answer might hinge on the half-inscribed knife, "To John Zebedee-" still wedged in Zebedee's back, but a preliminary search reveals nothing.

 After several false leads, interest in the case wanes, until the police and the public abandon the case entirely.
 Finally, the young constable is the only one left with a vested interest.
 Over the course of the investigation, the constable falls in love with Priscilla Thurlby, and proposes marriage.
 Priscilla rejects him on the basis of their both being working class and unable to afford a marriage.
 The constable becomes convinced that if he can solve the case, they can have their marriage and so Priscilla acquiesces and invites him home to her village to meet her family.

 On the way to Priscilla's country home, the constable is detained by an incompetent railroad station attendant and ends up temporarily stranded in the town of Waterbank.
 As he waits for the next train, he notices a shopfront, James Wycomb, Cutler etc., and begins to wonder whether the London police have fully exhausted all cutlers in their investigation.
 The discovery the constable makes inside brings the case to its dramatic conclusion.